Submitting Complaints When You Can't Hear Well

 Templates

 Need ideas?
 Not sure what language to use?
 Need ideas?
 Not sure what language to use?
+There are a couple of choices, depending on your needs.

 Prior settlements